EtchedPixels/Fuzix-Compiler-Kit/README.md

 ## Credits

-The expression parser was created by turning the SmallC 3.0 one into a more traditional tree building recursive parser and testing it in SmallC.
+The expression parser was created by turning the public domain SmallC 3.0 one into a more traditional tree building recursive parser and testing it in SmallC.
 The rest of the code is original although the design is influenced by several small C subset compilers and also ANSI pcc.

 ## Licence

 Compiler (not any runtime)	:	GPLv3

 copt is from Z88DK.
 Z88DK is under the Clarified Artistic License